offering full-time care as a private dayhome in Leduc Alberta.

 While I love routine and know how much kids need it, I also want to maintain a level of flexibility to allow us to change direction when we feel inspired or just feel the need for a more laid-back day.
 This schedule is a work in progress and will evolve as the seasons change and as we experience what works best for the kids!
 For example, in the summer we may take a more laid-back approach to the routine and spend much more time outside and limit the indoor activities we typically have as part of our daily routine.

-Use of technology will be very limited and used mostly for educational purposes or a "fun Friday" movie experience.
+Use of technology will be very limited and used mostly for educational purposes, for a "fun Friday" movie experience or during nap time for non-nappers (if your child naps they will not be exposed to any television on the average day).
 I will be honest, while we are concerned with technology with our own kids, we do not completely remove technology from their lives, we are not a "tech-free" family.
 I view it as my job to not expose YOUR kids to technology on a regular basis.
-I would expect the same of a provider being paid to care for my own kids.
+I would expect the same of a provider being paid to care of my own kids.
 I know that most kids will get enough access to it at home and while they are with me it's my responsibility to encourage them to open their minds to other types of play.

 Typical daily routine

 We will provide breakfast, lunch and two snacks.
 Cooking and preparing healthy meals has always been an important priority with my own kids!
-Understanding that there needs to be balance with picky eaters, here are the types of meals and snacks your child will receive at Joyful Dayhome...
+Understanding that there needs to be balance with picky eaters, here is an example of a monthly menu.
+Parents will receive these menus at the beginning of the month.

 Childcare is expensive!
 I get it.
 I've been there too.
 It's an investment in your child and in your career path while your kids are little.

 Your fees will pay for high quality food, supplies for fun activities and crafts, quality toys to keep your little one exploring, equipment for baby and play, cleaning supplies, wear and tear on house-hold items, entertainment expenses, special events and activities, printing paper and ink, and of course my income.